startable/startable-standard/StarTable format specification.md

 ##### Values

-The remaining cells of a table column contain data values, which can be of any of the atomic types described in Section 2.
+The remaining cells of a table column contain data values, which can be of any of the atomic types listed above.

 ### Template block